IBM/iot-edge-predictive-models-dsx/README.md

-# 1  Predictive Edge Analytics in IoT
+# 1  Edge communication using Predictive and Change Point models in Watson IoT and IBM DSX (IoT)

 Internet of Things (IoT) have evolved tremendously in all spheres of our lives like Industrial
 applications, Social interactions, Remote management of facilities and equipment to name a few.